Reviewed and updated by Janice Jones, former veterinary technician

 source of Lagophthalmos can be triggered

-by yet another type of physiological constitutions.
+by yet another type of physiological constitution.

 Breeds that can catch this

-disease usually have a short and flattened head, like Pugs, the so called Brachycephalic breeds.
+disease usually have a short and flattened head, like Pugs, the so-called Brachycephalic breeds.
 But any dog that gets a

 foreign mass in their eye socket can be on the list.